gRally/gRally.github.io/_pages/roadmap.md

 ## Long term
 The `Long term` stuff are things that we wish do but we don't know when {: .notice--danger}

+### Suface usage
+<div id="container15" class="gRally-progress"></div>
+gRally will manage the surface usage in 2 ways, graphics and physics: this will be useful for live rallies where the grip and the behaviour of the car into certain stage depends by the starting road position.

 ### Live rally championship
 <div id="container10" class="gRally-progress"></div>